fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 #### Billing telephone number (BTN)

 1. The Billing telephone number (BTN) for the phone numbers being ported must match what the current service provider has on file for the account.
 Also, if there's a freeze on the account it must be removed.
-If the BTN is incorrect or there's a freeze on the account, your port request is rejected.
+If the BTN is incorrect or there's a freeze on the account, your port request will be rejected after it is submitted.
     * The BTN should be in **E.164 format**
     * The BTN can also be referred to as the 'Account telephone number.'
 It's the primary phone number associated with your account.
 Your service provider uses the BTN to track activities, payments, and customer service records.
     * You can usually find your BTN on an account statement.
 If you're unsure, ask your current service provider's account representative to help you identify your BTN.
-    * In a full port request, all numbers associated with the BTN are ported to Microsoft, including the BTN, and the respective account with the current provider is closed.
+    * In a **full** port request, all numbers associated with the BTN are ported to Microsoft, including the BTN, and the respective account with the current provider is closed.
-    * In a partial port request, you have two scenarios:
+    * In a **partial** port request, you have two scenarios:
-        * You are porting only the phone numbers previously specified, not including the BTN which stays in service with the current provider.
+        * You are porting only the phone numbers previously specified, **not including** the BTN which stays in service with the current provider.
-        * You are porting only a portion of the account's phone numbers, including the BTN.
-In this case, designate one of the numbers being left behind to become the replacement BTN.
+        * You are porting only the phone numbers previously specified, **including** the BTN.
+In this case, you have the option to designate one of the numbers being left behind to become the replacement BTN.

 #### Account information